 The programme aims to improve climate change resilience and local livelihoods of five indigenous communities in Lenca, Tolupán and Nahua.
 We will do so through community pilot initiatives that introduce pest control, the use of renewable energy and sustainable agricultural practices.

-The capacities of these Indigenous communities to adapt to climate change, to increase their resilience and to improve local knowledge dissemenation will be strengthened to support communities to develop adaptive stratgies appropriate to their specific geographical, socio-economic and cultural contexts, in the provinces of Francisco Morazan and Olancho.
+The capacities of these Indigenous communities to adapt to climate change, to increase their resilience and to improve local knowledge dissemenation will be strengthened to support communities to develop adaptive strategies appropriate to their specific geographical, socio-economic and cultural contexts, in the provinces of Francisco Morazan and Olancho.

 Practical and tailored solutions will also be supplied such as improved infrastructure, technology for pest control, alternative renewable energy sources, and techniques for sustainable agricultural production.
 To ensure continuity of use, communities will be trained in the operation and maintenance of provided facilities.